aedobbyn/beer-data-science/compile/compile.md

 ## Random Forest

-Earlier we prepared a sparse dataframe, `beer_totals`, specifying the presence or abscence of every single hop and malt in each beer.
+Earlier we prepared a sparse dataframe, `beer_dat`, specifying the presence or abscence of every single hop and malt in each beer.
 This dataframe contained too many features for the neural net we just ran; however, a random forest model is able to handle this very high density of inputs.

 The relative accuracy of a random forest model that does compared to one that doesn't include ingredients in its set of predictors may or may not be interesting to you depending on where you come down on the discussion raised at the very beginning in the "Predictor Discussion" section.
 What does it mean if including specific ingredients in the model improves its accuracy?
 Potentially not much if most brewers determine a beer's style before they choose the ingredients that will go into it.
 If that is the typical direction of causality then it should be less surprising to us that including ingredients in a model improves its predictive power.